gradle/gradle/subprojects/docs/src/design-docs/dependency-management-bug-fixes.md

 We should take the opportunity to remove a bit more ivy code from our dependency resolution, and to handle listing of available versions in a more consistent manner between ivy/maven and http/filesystem.
 Longer term it may be useful to be able to recombine these: eg. maven-metadata.xml for listing versions with ivy.xml for module descriptor.

-Currently, the ModuleVersionRepository (wraps ivy DependencyResolver) is responsible for choosing the 'best' of all available versions from a single repository.
-Then the DependencyToModuleResolver (UserResolverChain) picks the 'best' version out of the set or repository candidates.
-Finally the ResolveEngine performs conflict resolution on the various versions brought in by different dependencies.
-It would be good to move toward having all of the candidates in the ResolveEngine and choosing the 'best' in one spot.
-For this story, we could investigate changing ModuleVersionRepository so that it returns the full set of available versions to the DependencyToModuleResolver thus removing one of the places where this decision is made.
-This would only apply to our own repository implementations, and not to any native Ivy DependencyResolvers.

 ### User visible changes